Harmonic Knots: Some families with

-Consequently, it is possible to move the loop $L$ away from the bounded part of $K',$ and we see that $K_n$ is obtained from $K'$ by a weaving process (see \cite[p.
+Consequently, it is possible to move the loop $L$ away from the box containing $T_{n-1}$ and we see that $K_n$ is obtained from $T_{n-1}$ by a weaving process (see \cite[p.
 50]{Ka}).

-Now let us look at the billiard drawing of $K'.$ It is clear (see Figure \ref{kn1}) that, inside the rectangle $ \abs X \le 2n-1, \abs Y \le 2n-2$, the diagram of $K'$ coincides with the billiard diagram of $K_{n-1}$. \pn Consequently, our weaving are illustrated in figure \ref{weaving}. \psfrag{kn}{$K_{n-1}$}
+Now let us look at the diagram of $T_{n-1}.$ It is clear (see Figure \ref{kn1}) that the knot $K_{n-1} $ is the numerator of the tangle $T_{n-1}$. \pn Consequently, our weavings are illustrated in Figure \ref{weaving}. \psfrag{kn}{$T_{n-1}$}

 \pn If $n$ is even, then using the induction hypothesis, we obtain the Conway form $ K_n= C(1,2, -1,-2, \ldots , 1,2) $ of length $2n-2.$ If $n$ is odd, then we obtain the Conway form $ K_n = C(1,2, -1,-2, \ldots , -1,-2)$ of length $2n-2.$ This completes our induction proof.